SublimeLinter/SublimeLinter/docs/linter_settings.rst

 The default value is an empty array.

-chdir
+working_dir
 -----
 This setting specifies the linter working directory.

 The value must be a string, corresponding to a valid directory path.
+Variable substitutions are supported.

 .. code-block:: json

     {
-        "chdir": "${folder:$file_path}"
+        "working_dir": "${folder:$file_path}"
     }

 With the above example,